RLOpenCatalyst/catdocs/Catalyst/source/gallerydefined.rst

   .. image:: /images/SG5.png

-Click on Save button and you can see you Script Job in Tasks under Orchestration tab in WORKZONE
+Click on Save button and you can see your Script Job in Tasks under Orchestration tab in WORKZONE

   .. image:: /images/SG6.png